-I’ve found it to always be a good rule of thumb not to give your family salmonella poisoning for the holidays.
+I’ve found it to always be a good rule of thumb not to give your family and friends salmonella poisoning for the holidays.

 Also, don’t keep cooked stuffing in the cavity of a cooked turkey.
 As soon as the meal is over, remove the stuffing from the turkey and refrigerate it in a separate container from the carcass and the rest of the uncarved bird.

 HEIDI’S SAUSAGE AND PEAR STUFFING For Turkey, pork chops and more

 This is really my Aunt Lore’s recipe which originally came from Julia Child.
 Over the years I’ve adapted it to suit what’s available locally.
 I encourage you to tweak it as well to make it your own.

 Here is what you need:

 1 1/2 pounds of local hot or mild Italian pork or chicken sausage, packed in bulk or squeezed out of the casings